j0ono0/pinout/docs/pages/KiCad_integration.rst

 Add a textblock
 ---------------

 A diagram is likely to require text content that is independent from the pinout diagram itself - for instance titles and explainatory notes.
 To assist with this *pinout* provides the facility to import 'Text items' from KiCad.
-This allows a better separation of layout and content and KiCad can be used as a single content source for a diagram.

 KiCad's *Text item* tool is the ideal interface to authoring blocks of text.
 This tool cannot be used within a footprint but *pinout* collates all Text items that include a moustache-style tag in them.
 A dictionary is then returned for use within a pinout script.
 For example::